 Always a perfect fit

-CNC milling (of metal parts) is ideal for e.g.:
+CNC milling (metal) is ideal for, for example:

 For laminating, a mold half is first milled from a plastic block material, the surface of which is post-processed, sealed and provided with a release agent.
 A top layer based on epoxy or polyester is painted or sprayed onto the inside of the mold.
 Then, cut-to-size fiber layers of GFRP/CFRP mats are manually impregnated with epoxy resin by brush or roller and placed wet-in-wet on the mold in layers.
 This process is repeated until the desired wall thickness is achieved.
 The laminates are cured without pressure at room temperature.
 The parts are either annealed in the mold or additionally at 50-230 °C after demolding.
 After the parts have cured completely, further processing is carried out, e.g. by trimming, grinding, gluing or painting.